Podcasts & RSS Feeds

 So, they focused on the ethnic specialty stores–owned by Mexican or Korean or African immigrants, and catering to those communities.

 For example, a Somali immigrant named Abdi Aden was originally so fixed on selling produce he named his store “Fresh and Green Market.”
-But, he discovered, “You cannot make money on the produce.
-Then, I decided to add groceries.”
+But, he discovered obstacles.

-He could make money from packaged foods, and from Halal meats that cater to his Islamic customers.
+He could make money from the packaged foods and from Halal meats that cater to his Islamic customers.

 The mini-grocery “makeover”